 It is that time of year where we all tend to talk about goals and what we would like to achieve.
 Looking back on the past we may see that we have not always achieved our goals and therefore need to start thinking about what we need to change so that we get different results.
-What do we need to do to set and achieve our 2018 goals?
+What do we need to do to set and achieve last years goals?

 I for sure have not achieved all my 2017 goals.
 In 2017 I decided I wanted to walk ‘The Great North Walk’, however, I had a small setback and needed to change the goals posts for that walk.
 I also said ‘I’d lose weight, yet my focus was not solid enough and once again I’m starting the New Year knowing losing weight should be a goal of mine.
 In November 2017 I commenced a 90 day challenge which included health, personal development and business.
 Therefore I’ve already started taking postive steps towards my 2018 goals by creating new positive habits.